Implementation

 }

-Stop listening to change notifications.
+Stop listening for change notifications.

 NotificationCenter.default.removeObserver(self, name: NSNotification.Name.PKPassLibraryDidChange, object: nil)